You’re not forgetful — you’re outnumbered.

 Not a notification.
 Not a banner you swipe away.
 A real incoming phone call — it rings right through Silent mode, Focus, and a locked screen, even with the app closed and your phone face-down across the room.
 It cuts through the 200 other notifications you never opened.

-Your squirrel speaks in its own voice and tells you exactly what's up.
+Your squirrel speaks in its own voice and tells you exactly what's up — and you choose what it says: a quick pep talk, a rundown of your day, or the main points before your big meeting.
 You hear it.
 You can't ignore it.
 The thing gets done.

 What is Squirrel Brain?